Filipino applicants · Republic of Singapore

 Visa overview

 The S Pass is designed for mid-level skilled workers.
 Employers are subject to a dependency ratio ceiling (a cap on the proportion of S Pass and Work Permit holders relative to total workforce) and must pay a monthly foreign worker levy.
-The qualifying salary was raised to SGD 3,150 per month in September 2025 (verify on MOM).
+MOM lists the current lower-bound salary for new applications submitted from 1 September 2025 at SGD 3,300 in most sectors and SGD 3,800 in financial services, with higher age-based thresholds and scheduled increases from 1 January 2027.
 S Pass holders can apply for PR but conversion rates are lower than for EP holders.

 Eligibility